Kotlin/kotlin-spec/docs/kotlin.core/overload-resolution.md

 - If a function or a property is an extension, `this` parameter of the extension is also available inside the extension declaration;
 - The scope of a lambda expression, if it has an extension function type, contains `this` argument of the lambda expression.

-TODO(If I'm a companion object, is a companion object of my supertype an implicit receiver for me or not?)

 The available receivers are prioritized in the following way:

 - The receivers provided in the most inner scope have higher priority;